 - a.
-Justifies that the proposed project uses commercially available technologies and will provide quantifiable GHG emission reductions. - b.
-Proposal has included printouts from the populated 2018-2019 Renewable Energy for Agriculture Program Calculator, required by the CARB-approved quantification methodology if available, or includes estimates completed consistent with the required approach described in the solicitation documents.
+Justifies the proposed project uses commercially available eligible technologies; and - b.
+Justifies that the proposed project will provide quantifiable GHG emission reductions. - c.
+Proposal has included printouts from the populated 2018-2019 Renewable Energy for Agriculture Program Calculator, required by the CARB-approved quantification methodology if available, or includes completed estimates consistent with the required approach described in the solicitation documents.